What’s an Artist CV?

 Which do I use?
 If you are applying for a grant, the application will tell you the length restrictions of the resume.
 For many applications and opportunities, you will be using your resume.
 When a page requirement is not listed, go ahead and use your CV.
 A CV will give a comprehensive look at your career and can provide a better snapshot of your creative capabilities.
 A CV is also a good document to have on your online portfolio or website.

 Revisions and Updates: Update your resume or CV every month.
-Every time you have an opportunity, a show or another type of update, quickly refresh your resume so you do not need to overhaul it.
+Every time you have an opportunity, a show, or another type of update, quickly refresh your resume so you do not need to overhaul it.
 Spend 5 minutes adding a few details and save yourself a whole weekend reworking your CV or resume.
 Below is a snapshot of my computer files.
 I change the name of the CV document to the date when I make the revisions.
 I save all my old CVs and resumes in a folder that is also out of the way while keeping my active document in an easily accessible location.

-When you are applying to a specific opportunity, save the title of the opportunity in the name of the document.
+When you are applying for a specific opportunity, save the title of the opportunity in the name of the document.
 Like a job resume, you will often have to make specific alterations to the content and format to showcase your career in a specific way that is asked of you in the opportunity.
 This allows me to save past CVs so if I ever need to go back and reference what I had or need to resubmit or reprint a version, I have the original document.
 This tactic will also keep you organized.